h0gan1ee/winrt-api/windows.ui.xaml.controls/navigationview_menuitemcontainerstyle.md

 ## -xaml-values

 <dl><dt>inlineStyle</dt><dd>inlineStyleA single Style object element.
 That Style would typically have multiple setters that set properties on the item container type being targeted.
-(For ListBox, that type is ListBoxItem.)</dd>
+(For ListBox, that type is ListBoxItem.
+However, if you use NavigationViewItem with raw string content, that type should be ContentControl)</dd>
 <dt>resourceReferenceToStyle</dt><dd>resourceReferenceToStyleA {StaticResource} markup extension reference to an existing Style from a XAML resource dictionary.</dd>
 </dl>